-- Models describing volume and biomass, growth and yield, size distributions, relationships between various measures on individuals and populations.
+- Models describing volume, biomass and carbon, growth and yield, size distributions, relationships between various measures on individuals (allometric models) and populations.

 - Growth models working at various levels of detail: stand growth models, size-class models and individual-tree models.

-- Introduction to systems models, including process models, CO2 models, gap models and landscape/ecosystem models.
+- Introduction to systems models, including process models, gap models and landscape/ecosystem models.

 - Use of quantitative methods, inventory results and models as the basis of sustainable management decisions and natural resource planning.

 - Describe principles and procedures applied for measuring typical variables in forest and nature.